-Pennsylvania's presidential primary is set to be postponed until June 2, AP reports, after the state's lawmakers voted on Wednesday to delay the election due to rising novel coronavirus cases.
+- Pennsylvania's presidential primary is set to be postponed until June 2, AP reports, after the state's lawmakers voted to delay the election due to rising novel coronavirus cases.

-- Rhode Island will push back its primary from April 28 to June 2.
+- Rhode Island will push its primary from April 28 to June 2.

 - Mississippi will postpone its March 31 congressional runoff to June 23.

-The other side: Florida, Illinois and Arizona held primaries as scheduled, though turnout took a significant hit.
+- Arizona, Florida and Illinois held primaries as scheduled, though turnout took a significant hit.

-What to watch: Americans should vote in the 2020 general election by mail if physically going to the polls remains unsafe, the commissioner of the Federal Election Commission said in a statement last week.
+- Americans should vote in the 2020 general election by mail if physically going to the polls remains unsafe, the commissioner of the Federal Election Commission said in a statement in March.